 A common ratio is 16:9, which is also the ratio of wide-screen TVs.
 You can read more about image optimization in the comprehensive Kinsta guide on the subject.

-#7 - Crop the Image to Improve Focus and Alignment with Other Page Elements
+#7 - Crop the Image to Improve Focus and Alignment

 As mentioned, we recommend creating your layout (even a rough draft of it) in some graphic software like Photoshop or Sketch.